richardthorp/rodeo/README.md

 #### **Pagination Links**
 ![The pagination links](static/images/readme-images/pagination-links.jpg "The pagination links")
 * Can be found on any page which lists recipe cards where more than 12 recipes are available.
-* On the first page of available recipes, the 'Previous Page' link is grayed out and not clickable.
+* On the first page of available recipes, the 'Previous Page' link is greyed out and not clickable.
-* On the last page of available recipes, the 'Next Page' link is grayed out and not clickable.
+* On the last page of available recipes, the 'Next Page' link is greyed out and not clickable.
 * If there are less than 12 available recipes, the pagination links will not be displayed.

 #### **Sort by: rating / newest links**
 * Available on all pages that list the recipes
 * By default, recipes are presented with the highest rated recipes first.
 * The user can toggle between sorting by newest or highest rated using the links.
-* The sort by feature can be used in conjuction with the search and filter functionality
+* The sort by feature can be used in conjunction with the search and filter functionality

 ### Individual page features
 #### **/index**